 Representation in Parliament

-New Zealand’s first Parliament was established by statute in 1852.
+New Zealand’s first Parliament was established by an 1852 statute.
 Only males who held property worth more than a certain amount could vote.
 This limited Māori participation, as most Māori property was communally owned.

 In 1867 four seats were introduced to represent Māori.
 All Māori males aged 21 and over were given the vote – 12 years before all Pākehā men.
-The few Māori men who owned freehold property could also vote in European electorates, until 1893.
+Until 1893, the few Māori men who owned freehold property could also vote in European electorates.